werdnakof/DatabaseNotes/12_-_Parallel_Databases.md

 		- ignore (C will then time out on **WAIT**)
 2. Timeout in **READY** state
 	- P waits for C to receive \<commit T> or \<abort T>
-	- P can contact other Ps to find out if they know the dcision (coorperative protocol)
+	- P can contact other Ps to find out if they know the decision (coorperative protocol)

 ### Recovery Protocol (Coordinator)
 1. Recover after failure in **INITIAL**: simply restart commit procedure